 How effective is Psychological Treatment?

 Research shows psychological treatments are effective in managing many common mental health disorders.
-Some treatments are as successful as medication in treating the most prevalent conditions, such as depression and anxiety.

 - Effective at treating the most common mental health conditions